-Your current situation can be depicted as "Difficulty at the Beginning" transforming into "Limitation".
+Your current situation can be depicted as "Opposition" transforming into "Decrease".

-In front of you lies "Water", representing danger and the unknown.
-Behind you lies "Thunder" which transforms into "Lake".
-That means that movement, initiative, and action are being transformed into joy, pleasure, and attraction.
+In front of you lies "Fire" which transforms into "Mountain".
+That means that brightness and warmth are being transformed into stillness and obstruction.
+Behind you lies "Lake", representing joy, pleasure, and attraction.

 The Situation